AlexMPopov/Rebel/README.md

 # Rebel Cisco Codec projects
-This repository contains Macros and scripts used at Rebel.
+This repository contains macros and scripts used at Rebel.

 To quote Marty McFly:
 “I Guess You Guys Aren’t Ready For That Yet.
 But Your Kids Are Gonna Love It.”